benhall92/Blank-WordPress-Theme/readme.txt

 == Description ==

-This is a Blank WordPress Theme that has been developed to allow users to quickly develop a theme without having to create everything from scratch.
+This is a Oakworld WordPress Theme that has been developed to allow users to quickly develop a theme without having to create everything from scratch.

 This theme only has the bare minimum required to make a theme.